mukhtorov/vite/README.md

 - root - navigation config for router
 - utils - for constant variable
 - hooks - custom hooks
+- views - for each page
+- store - for redux store
+- features - for redux slicers

 ### Installed Libraries: